 As retirement plan administration professionals with 30 years of experience, California residents Mark and Alison are acutely aware of the skyrocketing cost of healthcare in retirement.

-Recent estimates state that a 65-year-old couple retiring in 2018 would need $360,000 to cover health and medical expenses through retirement (HealthView Services’ 2018 Retirement Healthcare Costs Data Report).
+Recent estimates state that a healthy 65-year-old couple retiring in 2021 would need $662,000 to cover health and medical expenses through retirement (HealthView Services’ 2021 Retirement Healthcare Costs Data Report).